 The language that is used by literature differs from ordinary spoken or written language.

-Literature uses special words, structure, and characteristics.
-Primarily the language of literature differs from ordinary language in three ways:
+Literature uses special words, structures, and characteristics.
+Primarily, the language of literature differs from ordinary language in three ways:

 The Functions of Literature